 The aim of game rearing is to provide fit, healthy birds, well adapted for release into the wild.
-Game rearing is covered by the 2010 Code of Practice for the Welfare of Gamebirds Reared for Sporting Purposes.
+Game rearing is covered by statutory Codes of practice for welfare of gamebirds reared for sporting purposes issued by Government.

-- Shoot managers should check the provenance and health and welfare of stock in advance of delivery. - Shoot managers should support UK game farms as the preferred source of stock for release.
+- Shoot managers should check the provenance and health and welfare of stock in advance of delivery. - Shoot managers should support UK game producers as the preferred source of stock for release.